The Heart of Salome

-The Heart of Salome is a 1927 American romance film directed by Victor Schertzinger and written by Randall Faye.
+The Heart of Salome is a lost 1927 American romance film directed by Victor Schertzinger and written by Randall Faye.
 It is based on the 1925 novel The Heart of Salome by Allen Raymond.
 The film stars Alma Rubens, Walter Pidgeon, Holmes Herbert, Robert Agnew, Erin La Bissoniere and Walter Dugan.
 The film was released on May 8, 1927, by Fox Film Corporation.